 What do you get if you stick 4 lesbians in a car and send them up to Scotland?
-You get a week of innuendos, scaring pranks and some awesome memories.
+You get a week of innuendos, scaring pranks and some shocking Scottish accents.

 We set off from Kent at 3am on Saturday morning and arrived in sunny Edinburgh at 1:30pm; the journey was full of tiger baps, sleep and musical soundtracks.
 For those of you who know me, you’ll know that I bloody love Edinburgh, so it was really exciting to get the opportunity to show our friends the city.
 HOWEVER, two out of the three days we were there it was foggy as hell and you couldn’t even see the drugged-up guy on the corner, let alone Arthur’s Seat.